crypticCaroline/ms1-plantfactory/README.md

 * A user who already has a quotation but wants to get in contact.
 * A user doing research on what we offer.
 * A user looking to see if we have done previous work.
+* A user showing the site to other people within their buisness.

 #### What a user may expect
 * Easy to navigate website